How TSC Affects the Brain - Learning

 Tuberous sclerosis complex (TSC) may have significant effects on intelligence and other abilities critical to learning.
 As in all aspects of TSC, however, this can vary widely from one individual to the next.

-In the past, mental retardation was considered a characteristic sign of TSC, along with facial angiofibromas and intractable seizures.
+In the past, intellectual disabilities were considered a characteristic sign of TSC, along with facial angiofibromas and intractable seizures.
 This view reflected the fact that mildly affected individuals were less likely to be diagnosed than individuals whose cognitive abilities were severely affected.
 As knowledge of TSC has increased, specialists have learned that approximately 60 percent of people with TSC have broadly defined normal intelligence (an IQ score of 70 or higher), while the remaining 40 percent fall below what psychologists consider to be the lower limit for normal intelligence.

 Research has found that people with TSC are more likely than the general public to experience difficulty with language acquisition, memory, information processing, attention, and organization.
 Deficits in any of these areas typically affect an individual's ability to master higher-order skills involved in reading, writing, mathematics, problem solving, and concept formation.
 As a result, people with TSC may struggle in school and in jobs where these skills are required.